Our Collections

 The Bacup Museum houses a geological staircase that showcases the history of fossils from 550 million years ago up until the Stone Age and the largest collection of flints on display in this region.

 The staircase is divided into three wall frames that are a masterpiece of miniaturisation and unique to this museum.
-The frames represent the three stages of early life, middle life, and recent life.
+The frames created by Peter John Roberts represent the three stages of early life, middle life, and recent life.
 At the top of the staircase, there's a geological cross-section of the Greens Clough layers, located north of Bacup.
-This area is significant to the museum as it provided an opportunity for the Nat geologists to explore the simple structures and horizontal layers, which are an open book of the rock layers and coal seams, important for Bacup's development.
+This area is significant to the museum as it provided an opportunity for the NAT geologists to explore the simple structures and horizontal layers, which are an open book of the rock layers and coal seams, important for Bacup's development.
 During the Victorian era, Sunday afternoon rambles were a popular pastime, and members of the early 'NAT' were encouraged to bring in natural history, fossil and flint specimens collected during their rambles.
 Many of the fossils and flints collected during those rambles are still available to view today.

 Military Collection

-In the museum, you can find a beautiful christening gown, which serves as a backdrop to our Victorian school, police and fire displays.
-Opposite these displays, we exhibit the history of Bacup Camera Club, which was founded by Nat member John Cook in 1920.
 Next, we have a section dedicated to science, fun, laughter, childhood, music, and dance.
-After that, we showcase our numismatics collections, which includes money and tokens that were once used in the shops and on transport in and around Bacup.
+Following that, we present our numismatic collections, which include money and tokens that were once used in shops and for transportation in and around Bacup.

 Archives & Research